-7 World Resources Institute.
+&lt;sup>7 World Resources Institute.
 2013.
 "Creating a Sustainable Food Future."

-• Reducing Post-Harvest Losses and Food Waste.
-Technologies and practices that would reduce food loss and waste8 could significantly increase food supplies and provide significant environmental and economic benefits.
+Reducing Post-Harvest Losses and Food Waste.
+Technologies and practices that would reduce food loss and waste could significantly increase food supplies and provide significant environmental and economic benefits.
 Currently loss and waste of food occurs along the entire post-harvest value chain.
-The UN FAO estimates that approximately 32% of food (by weight) is lost or wasted in the current global food system, and the World Resources Institute (WRI) estimates that this translates into 24% of all available food energy being lost or wasted overall.
-The WRI notes that cutting food waste and loss in half by 2050 could close 20% of the projected food gap.9

-"Plant genome sciences, and plant biology as a whole, are vital enterprises that contribute significantly to human health, energy security, and environmental stewardship."
+The UN FAO estimates that approximately 32% of food (by weight) is lost or wasted in the current global food system, and the World Resources Institute (WRI) estimates that this translates into 24% of all available food "Plant genome sciences, and plant biology as a whole, are vital enterprises that contribute significantly to human health, energy security, and environmental stewardship."